Web3-Pi/docs/docs/full-setup/software-single.md

 4. Select 'Choose Storage'.
 This shows a list of removable devices available.
 Provided your SD Card reader/writer is mounted, you will be able to select it.

+## ⚠️

+**Warning: All data on the device you select will be overwritten.
+Make sure you choose the right device.
+Always check the storage capacity, which should be either 32GB or 64GB for the microSD card**

+## ⚠️

 <img title="" src="../img/ChooseStorage.jpg" alt="" width="355" data-align="center">

 5. Click 'Next'.
 You'll see a pop-up dialog box as shown below.
 Choose 'Edit Settings.'